 Fines are usually part of almost every sentence.
 The guilty party will be required to pay fines associated with the crime and may also be responsible for court costs.
 If the crime involved theft, the defendant may be required to pay retribution to the other party for the monetary value of the property or money that was taken.

-The report is typically made by a probation officer.
-The officer interviews family members and others who can provide information regarding the defendant’s life history.
+The report is typically made by a probation officer by interviewing family members and others who can provide information regarding the defendant’s life history.
 For instance, the officer may interview the defendant’s employer to learn more about his work history.
-In addition to interviews, the officer will review numerous documents and court files including financial records, educational reports and records from counselors and substance abuse treatment if applicable.
+In addition to interviews, the officer will review numerous documents and court files, including financial records, educational reports, and records from counselors and substance abuse treatment if applicable.
 The officer may also visit the home to determine whether conditions are adequate for release to this particular environment.

 There are some motions that may be necessary after a trial is complete.
-These are known as post-trial motions.
-The most common post trial motions include a motion for a new trial, a motion for judgment of acquittal and a motion to vacate the sentence.
+These are known as post-trial motions, the most common of which include a motion for a new trial, a motion for judgment of acquittal, and a motion to vacate the sentence.
 Your attorney will file these motions if necessary.
 If legal mistakes were made during your trial, it may be possible to request a new trial.
 If a sentence is particularly harsh, you may request that the sentence be vacated.
 This can be done to correct a sentence that was improperly ordered.

 Federal crimes are more serious than others and come with extensive and long-lasting consequences.
 A federal felony conviction will have a lifelong impact on you and your family.
 You will suffer financially and may be unable to find employment after prison.
 You could also have trouble getting a loan and getting into college.
 A convicted felon is not allowed to own a gun.
 You will certainly face some negative emotional effects as well.